jackdewinter/pymarkdown/readme.md

 - 256 with other list types for last instead of just li
 - 292x with sublists, does start sooner?
 - 292x with ordered lists?
+- 2-3 levels of lists with lazy continuation lines

 ## Bugs - Tokenization